Lucas-Schmucas/Dashboard/README.md

 Turns out, it is very unreliable to track sales by jumps in amazon-rankings (by approximately 1:3).

-To adjust accuracy with a correction factor, feels also unreliable, so the Project is canceled.
+To adjust accuracy with a correction factor feels also unreliable, so the Project is canceled.

 ---